 6-month startup accelerator programme backed by Vodafone

-We fund and support great Kiwi teams with innovative technology and global ambitions – so you can focus on connecting your idea with the world.
+We fund and support great Kiwi startups with innovative technology and global ambitions – so you can focus on connecting your idea with the world.

 The Vodafone xone is a 6-month startup accelerator programmed backed by Vodafone New Zealand, and is supported by Vodafone Group that have over 420M customers in more than 60 countries.
 Vodafone is passionate about innovation and technology in New Zealand and is committed to helping businesses achieve global success.